 020 7243 9800

-Our experience as a voluntary sector of working with people day to day tells us that many households in this wealthy borough struggle with high levels of debt.
-They simply do not earn enough or receive enough benefits to pay for school uniforms for their children, provide adequate diets for their families or sometimes pay their fares to go to work.
+Our experience as a voluntary sector of working with people day to day tells us that many households in this wealthy borough struggle with the basic cost of living.
+They simply do not earn enough or receive enough benefits to pay for adequate housing, clothing or food for themselves or their families.